hicksjduk/channel/README.md

 **Note** that in relation to closed channels, this implementation differs from Go in the following ways:
-* You can query whether a channel is open via the `isOpen()` method.
+* You can query whether a channel is open: call the `isOpen()` method.
-* It is not an error to write to or close a channel that is closed; the `put()` and `close()` methods have no effect on the channel if called on a closed channel, and return whether they actually changed the channel.
+* It is not an error to write to or close a channel that is closed; the `put()` and `close()` methods have no effect if called on a closed channel, and return whether they actually changed the channel.
 (In Go, writing to or closing a closed channel causes a panic, which is how Go communicates that something has gone very wrong.)